meadsteve/DiceApi/README.md

 By default the API assumes you want an html response.
 You have other options though:

 ### text/html
-This response type currently only supports d6 rolls.
+This response type currently only supports d6 and d20 rolls.

 ```GET http://roll.diceapi.com/d6 [Accept: text/html]```